Hockey Goal Crease

 The goal crease in hockey is the shaded blue area in front of each team’s goal.
 The crease is painted onto the ice and is shaded blue to stand out.
 This is the area given to the goalie to stop the opposing teams’ shots and keep the puck out.
 This area is intended to be a safe zone for the goalie where they are protected.
 Many goalies also use the crease to determine where they are positioned in relation to the goal without having to look behind their back.

 There are several rules in hockey regarding the crease.
-First off, opposing players are prohibited from making any contact with the goalie in the crease.
-If players do this they will receive a 2 minute penalty and a goal could be waived off if there is contact with the goalie in the crease on a scoring play.
-For reference, when goalies are outside of the crease, they are not allowed to be hit but only incidental or unintentional contact is allowed.
+First, opposing players are prohibited from making any contact with the goalie in the crease.
+If players contact the goalie in the crease, they will receive a two-minute penalty, and a goal could be waived off if it was scored during the interference.
+For reference, when goalies are outside of the crease, they are still not allowed to be hit, but incidental or unintentional contact is allowed.

-The standard National Hockey League crease is 8 feet wide, with two sides measuring 4 feet each connected by a semi-circle.
+The standard National Hockey League crease is 8 feet wide, with two sides measuring 4 feet, each connected by a semi-circle.
 The semi-circle is 6 feet long at its apex and connects the two 4 foot long sides.
 The goal itself is 6 feet wide, making the width of the crease a foot longer than the goal on both sides.
-The crease is shaded blue and is outlined with a 2inch red border.
+The crease is shaded blue and is outlined with a 2-inch red border.